volt-protocol/whitepaper/volt.md

 All VOLT will be backed by yield sources offering returns greater than inflation at an acceptable risk.
 The role of the VCON DAO, like in MakerDAO or other lending platforms, is to manage this risk.
 There are two main mechanisms for VOLT issuance, the peg stability module (PSM) and debt issuance.

 ## Peg Stability Module
 VOLT will be issued through a Peg Stability Module (PSM) which will allow users to either mint or redeem VOLT at the current target price reported by the Volt Price Oracle in exchange for accepted stablecoins.
-These will be immediately deployed into whitelisted yield venues that offer returns greater than or equal to the prevailing inflation rate.
+These will be immediately deployed into approved yield venues that offer returns greater than or equal to the prevailing inflation rate.
 Likewise, when a user wishes to exchange their VOLT for stablecoins, they can always swap at the PSM at VOLT's target price.
 Stablecoins are withdrawn from the yield venues and given to the user in exchange for VOLT.
 At launch, there will only be a FEI PSM, with all PCV FEI deposited in a single yield venue.
 Our default choice is Fuse pool 8 (FeiRari DAO Pool), though if Fuse pool 156 (Tribe Convex Pool) is live before our launch we may prefer that option.
 In the future, VCON holders will allocate PCV assets among numerous venues.

 The PSM will charge a fee on VOLT issuance, with no fee on redemption.
 At launch the fee will be set to 2% to encourage building up a larger system surplus.
 After the launch of VCON incentives, the fee will be reduced to 1%.

 ## VOLT Lending
 In addition to the PSM, we will issue VOLT directly through supported Fuse pools.
-At launch, there will be a "base" Volt DAO Fuse pool that allocates VOLT to other pools through plugins.
-The VOLT issuance pool will use the VOLT Price Oracle rather than market price data for the purposes of lending and liquidations.
-This means that borrowers are safe from being liquidated due to excess VOLT demand.
+VOLT issuance pools will use the VOLT Price Oracle rather than market price data for the purposes of lending and liquidations.
+This means that borrowers are safe from being liquidated due to excess VOLT demand, and VOLT is not overvalued in these pools as collateral during times of high demand.

 At launch, we will support the following Fuse pools:
 * pool 8 (FeiRari DAO pool)